department-of-veterans-affairs/vagov-content/pages/sign-in-faq.md

                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-trouble-0" itemprop="name">If I can’t or don’t want to verify my identity through ID.me, what are my other options? </button>
                     <div id="faq-trouble-0" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p>You can use a Premium <strong>My HealtheVet</strong> or Premium <strong>DS Logon</strong> account to sign in to VA.gov with a verified account.
-Because you already verified your identity when you got your premium account, you won’t need to verify your identity again on VA.gov.</p>
+Because you already verified your identity when you got your Premium account, you won’t need to verify your identity again on VA.gov.</p>
                         <h4>How to get a Premium DS Logon account</h4>
                         <p>Follow these 2 steps to sign up for a Premium <strong>DS Logon</strong> account.</p>
                         <p><strong>1.
 First, make sure you’re enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).</strong> This is the database that records all the people who are eligible for military benefits.</p>